Frame Your Self-Image With Positive Words: Be Your Champion

 Best Words To Describe Yourself With At Job Interviews

-When preparing for this interview question, note that the hints to the perfect response lie in words used in the job description.
+When preparing for this interview question, note that the hints to the perfect response lie in the words used in the job description.
 If you’ve done your homework, you know what qualities they’re looking for.

 Here are some valuable examples of adjectives to ‘boast’ about who you are.
 Unless an interviewer asks for more, like “Describe yourself in five words,” using two to four words is best!